.300 AAC Blackout: Netherlands

 In July 2015, the Netherlands' Defense Material Organization issued a tender for 195 carbines chambered in 300 BLK on behalf of the Dutch Maritime Special Operations Force (NL-MARSOF).
-The intention was to purchase ball, subsonic, and lead-free frangible cartridges representing the first formal military adoption of the .300 AAC Blackout.
-In December 2016 the NL-MARSOF acquired 195 integrally suppressed SIG MCX carbines fitted with a new folding stock developed for use with ballistic visor helmets chambered in .300 AAC Blackout becoming the first publicly known military user of the cartridge.
+The intention was to purchase ball, subsonic, and lead-free frangible cartridges, representing the first formal military adoption of the .300 AAC Blackout.
+In December 2016, the NL-MARSOF acquired 195 integrally suppressed SIG MCX carbines fitted with a new folding stock, developed for use with ballistic visor helmets, chambered in .300 AAC blackout, becoming the first publicly-known military user of the cartridge.

 United Kingdom

 On 14 July 2017, the UK Ministry of Defence issued a tender for a five year (plus five years optional) contract to supply .300 Blackout supersonic and subsonic small arms ammunition.
-Also noted was the fact that the ammunition type had already been in use.
+Also noted was that the ammunition type had already been in use.

 United States

-In May 2022, United States Special Operations Command selected Sig Sauer to deliver its MCX Rattler personal defense weapon, which can be chambered in both 5.56 NATO and .300 Blackout.
+In May 2022, United States Special Operations Command selected SIG Sauer to deliver its MCX Rattler personal defense weapon, which can be chambered in both 5.56 NATO and .300 Blackout.
 With a barrel length of 5.5 in, the .300 Blackout allows the Rattler to fire a powerful round while being compact.

+Germany

+The H&K 437 semi-automatic-only version will become the standard medium range weapon for the state police of Schleswig-Holstein (i.e., one as backup in every patrol car), replacing both the old MP5 and about 200 SIG MCX that have to be replaced due to technical issues.
+A total of 1,700 rifles will be procured between 2024 and 2026.

+In February 2024, the procurement order for about a thousand H&K 437 rifles for the German Army's Special Forces KSK was issued.
+The rifle ("Sonderwaffe schallgedämpft Spezialkräfte" = "special weapon, silenced, special forces") will be known in Bundeswehr service as G39.